-Process mapping is a useful exercise when trying to identify all the steps and decisions in a process especially those processes impacted by a change.
+Process Mapping is a useful exercise when trying to identify all the steps and decisions in a process impacted by a change.

-Click the DOWNLOAD button to access templates relating to Process Mapping.DOWNLOAD
+Click the DOWNLOAD button to access a tool to support with Process Mapping.DOWNLOAD

 Hints & Tips

 When drawing the process map, ensure it covers:

 - What is happening

 - How inputs and outputs are handled and distributed

 - How information and data needs are established

 Involve the team in mapping both the current ‘as-is’ process as well as designing to future ‘to-be’ process.